rusty1s/deep-learning-on-graphs/README.md

 * Distance detection of objects
 * Detect friends on images based on their facebook profiles
-* Detect emotions and represent with an emoji
+* Detect emotions from photos and represent them with an emoji

 ### Vector Graphics